 3. Hasanamba Temple: Open Only For Two Weeks During Diwali

 A unique temple that is only open for two weeks during Diwali, Hasanamba Temple is dedicated to the goddess Shakti.
 Devotees present raw rice and light a lamp as an offering.
 It is believed that the lamp keeps burning and the rice never rots until the next time the temple’s doors open.
 The awe-inspiring architecture is a reflection of Hoysala’s faith in Jainism.
 At this temple, there are also paintings that represent various mythological figures such as the painting of Ravana with nine heads playing the veena.
 Around 800 years old, this temple is one of the best places to visit in Hassan and should not be missed.

 Entry fee: None, but for direct darshan, you must pay INR 1,000 and for special entrance, the fee is INR 300.

 How To Reach: As it is just 1 km away from the main city centre, you can take any of the local buses to reach it.

 Accommodation nearby: Hotel Southern Star, Hotek Sarayu, The Ashok etc.

 4. Lakshmi Devi Temple: A Must Visit For History Buffs

 Built during the reign of the Hoysala Dynasty in the 12th century, Lakshmi Devi is a beautiful temple dedicated to the goddess Lakshmi.
-This temple is constructed from soaprock in the Hoysala-style architecture.
-The majestic temple adorned with inscriptions, sculptures, and intricate designs take you back to the ancient era.
+This temple is constructed from soaprock in Hoysala-style architecture.
+The majestic temple adorned with inscriptions, sculptures, and intricate designs takes you back to the ancient era.
 A showstopper, the chatuskuta houses four shrines.
-If you are a history buff then you must include this in your itinerary as it among the best places to visit in Hassan.
+If you are a history buff then you must include this in your itinerary as it is among the best places to visit in Hassan.